Pretty-Good-Freedom-Tech/brainstorm/src/pipeline/README.md

 ### 2. Batch Processing

-Located in the `batch/` directory, this component processes historical data in bulk.
+Located in the `batch/` directory, this component processes historical data in batch.

 - **processNostrEvents.sh**: Main script that orchestrates the batch processing of all event kinds.
 - **eventsToRelationships.js**: Processes events of a specific kind and extracts relationships to be added to Neo4j.